bitExpert/disco/docs/basic/bean-parameters.md

 Bean instances can be parameterized by a given configuration.
 To access the configuration add a `#[Parameter]` attribute to your Bean method.

+Configuration parameters can be passed to the Bean configuration method as [named](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) or as positional arguments.
+A `Parameter` will be used as a named argument when the `name` argument is set.

+So `#[Parameter(name: 'argName', key: 'config.key)]` is a named parameter whereas `#[Parameter(key: 'config.key')]` is a positional parameter.
+As one might expect, the order of the positional parameters matter.
+Therefore, the recommended way of configuring parameters is using named parameters.
+Named and positional parameters can be mixed.

-The `#[Parameter(name: 'paramName', key: 'config.key')]` attribute requires at least the `param` (which must match a param name of the Bean method) and the `key` which will be used to look for in the configuration array.
+The `#[Parameter]` attribute requires at least `key` which will be used to look for in the configuration array.

-In the following example the value of configuration key `configKey` gets passed to the bean configuation for the argument named `$test`.
+In the following example the value of configuration key `configKey` gets passed to the Bean configuration for the argument named `$test`.
-Configuration parameters are passed to the bean configuration method using [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments):

 ```php
 <?php